aeharding/sevenhills/src/who-we-are.md

 layout: page.html
 nav:
   whoWeAre: true
-description: At Seven Hills, not only do we have state-of-the-art, well maintained skydiving equipment, but we have extremely well qualified instructors and coaches that put safety above all else.
-Don't take our word for it: We have been in business for over 55 years with a consistent safety record.
+description: "At Seven Hills, not only do we have state-of-the-art, well maintained skydiving equipment, but we have extremely well qualified instructors and coaches that put safety above all else.
+Don't take our word for it: We have been in business for over 55 years with a consistent safety record."
 ---

 ## Who we are